wavhalkomal/wavhalkomal/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# Hi!
+# Hi 👋!
 I'm Komal Wavhal
 A Technology Enthusiast.
 I ♥ to Code & Make cool stuff.
 A Software Developer who loves to learn and try new tools & technologies passionately